fmione/bioprocessRL/readme.md

 * Finally, Airflow variables must be set:

     * In the upper ribbon, navigate to **Admin** > **Variables**.
-    * Click on **Choose a file**, and locate the *config.json* file within the *dags* directory.
+    * Click on **Choose a file**, and locate the `config.json` file within the `/dags` directory.
     * Once the JSON file is uploaded, click on **Import variables**.

-    **IMPORTANT**: The **host_path variable must be changed** to the absolute local path where the */dags* folder is located.
+    **IMPORTANT**: The **host_path variable must be changed** to the absolute local path where the `/dags` folder is located.

 ### Execution of DAGs
 Two DAGs are defined: one for the emulator (*Emulator_2.0_DAG*) and the other for the agent-based computational control (*Controller_DAG*).
 To execute both, the corresponding toggle switch must be activated, followed by pressing the play button for each DAG.

 Case Study 1 is configured as the default.
 To reproduce other case studies, you must first create the configuration files for both, the controller and the emulator.
-For this purpose in *dags/scripts/emulator_dag/* you can find the *method_createDesign_case_X.py* file to create the EMULATOR_config.json neccesary to run the simulation.
+For this purpose in `dags/scripts/emulator_dag/` you can find the `method_createDesign_case_X.py` file to create the EMULATOR_config.json neccesary to run the simulation.
 You should run it an place the resulting file in the same directory.
-For the controller, the corresponding folder is located at *dags/scripts/controller_dag/* with the *method_create_config_case_X.py* file.
+For the controller, the corresponding folder is located at `dags/scripts/controller_dag/` with the `method_create_config_case_X.py` file.

 The default simulation mode is accelerated, where 1 minute of real time represents 1 hour of experimental simulation, resulting in 14 minutes for full simulation completion.